Texture mapping: Affine texture mapping

-In contrast to perpendicular polygons, this leads to noticeable distortion with perspective transformations (see figure: the checker box texture appears bent), especially as primitives near the camera.
-Such distortion may be reduced with the subdivision of the polygon into smaller ones.
+In contrast to perpendicular polygons, this leads to noticeable distortion with perspective transformations (as shown in the figure: the checker box texture appears bent), especially as primitives near the camera.
+This distortion can be reduced by subdividing polygons into smaller polygons.

-For the case of rectangular objects, using quad primitives can look less incorrect than the same rectangle split into triangles, but because interpolating 4 points adds complexity to the rasterization, most early implementations preferred triangles only.
-Some hardware, such as the forward texture mapping used by the Nvidia NV1, was able to offer efficient quad primitives.
-With perspective correction (see below) triangles become equivalent and this advantage disappears.
+Using quad primitives for rectangular objects can look less incorrect than if those rectangles were split into triangles.
+However, since interpolating four points adds complexity to the rasterization, most early implementations preferred triangles only.
+Some hardware, such as the forward texture mapping used by the Nvidia NV1, offered efficient quad primitives.
+With perspective correction, triangles become equivalent to quad primitives and this advantage disappears.

-For rectangular objects that are at right angles to the viewer, like floors and walls, the perspective only needs to be corrected in one direction across the screen, rather than both.
-The correct perspective mapping can be calculated at the left and right edges of the floor, and then an affine linear interpolation across that horizontal span will look correct, because every pixel along that line is the same distance from the viewer.
+For rectangular objects that are at right angles to the viewer (like floors and walls), the perspective only needs to be corrected in one direction across the screen rather than both.
+The correct perspective mapping can be calculated at the left and right edges of the floor.
+Affine linear interpolation across that horizontal span will look correct because every pixel along that line is the same distance from the viewer.